MPhil in Classical Indian Religion

 Oxford is home to an outstanding range of library and museum collections that provide invaluable resources for the study of India.

 The Bodleian Library houses one of the largest and most significant collections of Sanskrit manuscripts in the world, outside of India.
-The Indian Institute Library, now housed in the newly rebuilt Weston Library (opening in September 2014), holds more than 130,000 titles, one of the most substantial collections of books for South Asian studies available in the UK.
+The Indian Institute Library, now housed in the Weston Library, holds more than 130,000 titles, one of the most substantial collections of books for South Asian studies available in the UK.
 The Weston Library also houses the Bodleian's Special Collections, including its Sanskrit and Tibetan manuscripts.

 Open-stack access to the research core of the Indian Institute collection is available through the Charles Wendell Davis Reading Room, located on the top floor of the Weston, with commanding views of Oxford's old academic quarter.

-There are also extensive collections pertaining to India in the Oriental Institute Library, the Sackler Library, and several of the colleges (especially Balliol, Wolfson, and St Antony's).
+There are also extensive collections pertaining to India in the Nizami Ganjavi Library at the Faculty of Asian and Middle Eastern Studies, the Sackler Library, and several of the colleges (especially Balliol, Wolfson, and St Antony's).
 The Bodleian Law Library has extensive holdings related to law in India, with a primary focus on the laws of the Indian republic, rather than pre-1947 colonial legislation.
 The Indian collections of the Ashmolean Museum are of international importance, and its coins, paintings, prints and textiles offer wider insights into some of the formative cultural influences operating in the subcontinent in the centuries when its modern languages were emerging.
 The Museum of the History of Science has a unique collection of Indian scientific instruments, and the Pitt Rivers Museum comprises a collection of well over 15,000 items, covering most aspects of the daily life of Hindus, Muslims, Sikhs and Buddhists.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.